pbearne/wp-author-avatars/readme.txt

 5. List of users with name and biography

 == Changelog ==
+= 1.8.0 =
+* Replaced the pre 2.6 wordpres widget code with the current widget API calls to enable visablity setting
+* Added expemently support for Co-Author Pluss Plugin
+* Moved the display option to the right column to make more room for roles

 = 1.7.1 =
 * bubfix removed an extra ' in a SQL select in get_user_last_activity() function.
 Thanks to "basaja" for the bug report.